beltransen/velo2cam_calibration/README.md

 ## Citation ##
 If you use this work in your research, please consider citing the following paper:

 [1] Beltrán, J., Guindel, C., and García, F. (2021).
-[Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups](https://arxiv.org/abs/2101.04431). arXiv:2101.04431 [cs.CV].
+[Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups](https://arxiv.org/abs/2101.04431). arXiv:2101.04431 [cs.RO].
 Submitted to IEEE Transactions on Intelligent Transportation Systems.

 A previous version of this tool is available [here](https://github.com/beltransen/velo2cam_calibration/tree/v1.0) and was described on this paper: